24-Hour Residential Services

 A 24-hour supervised residential facility that provides a safe, stable environment where chronically mentally ill adults receive staff support to increase their independence and improve their quality of life.
 Keystone has 64 beds and provides supervised living (SL) level of care, specializing in services to vulnerable, frail, or older adults.

-Whether you, your loved one, or an outside provider has referred you to CPC, your first step is to contact our Assessment Services team.
-Our Assessment team can answer your questions and determine if our services are right for you.
-The phone screener will work with you to schedule an in-person appointment, or if we are unable to meet your needs, we will provide appropriate referrals.
+Whether you, your loved one, or an outside provider has referred you to CPC, your first step is to contact our front desk.
+An Administrative Service Representative can answer your questions and determine if our services are right for you, and provide you with our walk in hours.
+The Administrative Service Representative will work with you to determine if we are able to meet your needs, or if we are unable to meet your needs, we will provide appropriate referrals.

 We offer services at several locations throughout King County.
-Contact our Assessment Services team by calling 206-545-2354.
+Contact us by calling 206-461-3614.